Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 ### The curious case of Automattic

 *Automattic*, the company behind Wordpress is an interesting case study.
-It employs 1.700 people across multiple continents and time-zones sind 2005 and [has an interesting work culture][3].
+It employs 1.700 people across multiple continents and time-zones sind 2005 and [has an interesting work culture](https://techcrunch.com/2021/10/19/automattic-tc1-remote/).

 1. **Asynchronous** — there are no meetings, e-mail or powerpoint presentation.
 Everything happens via *written* communication.
-2. **Transparency** — This written communication is (with exceptions) open for every employee to read, comment and share internally.
+2. **Transparency** — this written communication is (with exceptions) open for every employee to read, comment and share internally.
+3. **Document everything**  — obviously.
+(Meeting notes, project updates, new hires, etc.)

-To accomplish this the company religiously uses a [custom version of Wordpress called P2][4] as an internal forum/intranet/task-managment/documentation-tool.
-The idea is to document *eyverthing*: „[P2 or it didn’t happen.][5]“
+To accomplish this the company uses a [custom version of Wordpress called P2](https://wordpress.com/p2/) as an internal forum/intranet/task-managment/documentation-tool: „[P2 or it didn’t happen.](https://stephyiu.com/2019/02/17/behind-the-scenes-culture-and-tools-of-remote-work-at-automattic/)“

 - In conclusion: if a company wants to work as a distributed/hybrid organization in the long run, it might have to rethink its communication infrastructure and adopt one that is:
 	- open for every employee contribute to